 If a married couple separates, one spouse usually must pay the other spouse money called an "equalization payment".
-There are two main steps to figuring out the amount of the equalization payment:
+There are 2 main steps to figuring out the amount of the equalization payment:

 The spouse with the higher NFP then pays the other spouse half of the difference.
 This is the equalization payment.
 Here is an example: